 - How many engagements do you get per X number of impressions?

-Clicks is the number of, well, clicks (touches if you’re using a smartphone).
+Clicks are the number of, well, clicks (touches, if you’re using a smartphone).
 Users might click on an ad or a link in one of your posts.

 When clicks are measured against impressions, you get a ratio called click-through rate (CTR).

 Just like engagement rate, calculating CTR is a simple matter of dividing the total number of impressions by the total number of clicks.

 Think of each clickable impression as an opportunity to click.
 CTR tells you what percent of those opportunities you’ve converted.

 A Facebook ad is an example of a paid clickable impression:

 A link to your most recent blog post is an example of an organic clickable impression: